damdsl/qdataminer/debug.md

             "sort": [ ],
             "facets": { }
         })
-        #Save information with unique identifier permitting to retrieve in mongodb none-transferred documents
+        #Save search information in a new document with unique identifier  none-transferred documents
         new_doc = {}
         new_doc["query_sequence"] = sequence
         new_doc["query_sample"] = col
         new_doc["ES_query_return"] = res
         data.insert(new_doc)

+#Find in elasticsearch what documents are not transferred with the following search command (: